 The Program has not exercised WAU purchases thus far, and based on current offer acceptance rates it does not anticipate making WAU purchases in the future.
 Rather, the Department works in several different ways to identify and locate WAUs.
-If WAUs who own fractional interests are identified during an offer set, and the identified WAU owns interests on a tract that received offers, the Program will send the identified individual an offer for those interests.
+If WAUs who own fractional interests are identified during an offer set (and thus are no longer WAU), and the identified person owns interests on a tract that received offers, the Program will send the identified individual an offer for those interests.

 The Cobell Settlement provides for a Scholarship Fund that will make financial assistance available to American Indian and Alaska Native students wishing to pursue post-secondary and graduate education and training.
 Transfers to this fund are made according to the following formula:

 Funds placed into the Scholarship Fund do not come from the purchase amount paid to landowners and will not reduce the amount that an owner will receive on a purchase.

 The Cobell Board of Trustees is responsible for the oversight and supervision of the activities of the fund’s administering organization.
 For more information, go to: http://cobellscholar.org.